-But on to memories of my trip to Eastern Europe this past October.
+But on to memories of my trip to Eastern Europe this past October, 2013.
 It was a land trip offered by Odysseys Unlimited.
-I had traveled with them before and knew that they limited their trips to 24 guests, a perfect size.
-I traveled with my good friend, Jackie, and it was our fifth trip together so I knew all would be well.
+I had traveled with them before and knew they limited their trips to 24 guests, a perfect size.
+I traveled with my good friend, Jackie, and this, our fifth trip together, all would be well.
 It was a wonderful trip and included most of the places I wanted to visit.
 If I had it to do over, I might investigate similar trips planned through Jewish organizations and compare the places visited.
 But then I might have missed some of the other things I was fortunate to see and do.
-As my grandmother might have said, "We should all have such problems."
-I do want to share some of the highlights in this and in more pages to come.
+As my grandmother would have said, "We should all have such problems."
+I do want to share some highlights with you in this and future pages.

 Our first stop was Warsaw.
-We were able to visit all of the things we had hoped to see and other new places as well.
-Upon arriving at the hotel, we decided to was walk out and get Polish money.
-The first thing that my eyes landed on was HUGH ad for Hyundai on the side of an apartment building and that really made me laugh; to have my first view while walking in Warsaw was to see an ad for the car I drive.
-The next thing I discovered was how wonderful Polish food was.
-Our guide and chef at the hotel informed us that the amazing, wonderful mushrooms that we devoured were grown in Poland and only in Poland.
-They look like the white Walt Disney mushrooms are were delicious and we tried to have them at any and every meal when we could.
+We visited all of the places we hoped to see and new places as well.
+Upon arriving at the hotel, we walked out for our first look around Warsaw.
+The first thing that my eyes landed on was HUGH ad for Hyundai on one full side of the apartment building across the street.
+That really made me laugh to have my first view in Warsaw be an ad for the car I drive.
+The next thing we discovered was how wonderful Polish food was.
+Our guide and the hotel chef informed us that the amazing, wonderful mushrooms that we devoured were grown in Poland and only in Poland.
+The white look-alike Walt Disney mushrooms were delicious.
+We tried to have them at any and every meal when we could.
 One could be charged for extra weight on the plane after eating in Poland and throughout Eastern Europe.

-Touring Warsaw gave us a view of the past and what has been done to bring the city back to what it had been before the war and reminding us of the cost of the war.
+Touring Warsaw gave us a view of the past and what has been done to bring the city back to what it had been before the World War II and reminding us of the cost of the war.

 photographs are of people who were sent to the camps and never came back.
 The last picture is of the Umschlagplatz Memorial, one of the most tragic places in Warsaw.
-This is the location of a side-track with a platform where many of the 300,000 Jews from Warsaw and it surroundings were transported from Warsaw.
+This is the location of a side-track with a platform where many of the 300,000 Jews from Warsaw and surroundings were transported from the city to the camps.
 Most left between July and September, 1942 on their way to the gas chambers at Treblinka.

 Today Warsaw remembers and also moves forward.
 I wanted to come home and paint all our building to look as beautiful as those on some of the areas of Warsaw as well as other areas we visited in Eastern Europe.
 No matter what the weather you have to smile as the colors and decorations on many buildings as you walk the streets.